jepusto/clubSandwich/cran-comments.md

 ## Resubmission

-This is a re-submission.
+This is a re-submission in response to a notice from Kurt Hornik  on 2023-07-18.
 This version fixes the formatting of package version numbers in unit tests to conform to changes in `packageVersion()` in R-devel.

 Please note that the DESCRIPTION file includes a citation to Bell and McCaffrey (2002), but unfortunately that article does not have a DOI; I have included a URL instead.